nicsig/config/.vim/after/plugin/README/README.md

 I don't think you can.

-The first time a  script is sourced here, the plugin  it configures will ALREADY have been sourced.
+The first time a script is sourced here, the plugin it configures will *already* have been sourced.
 So `g:loaded_...` will exist, and you won't be able to write this: